-The Test for Extrasensory Perception has been published in various I.Q. society journals and on web sites.
+The Test for Extrasensory Perception has been published in various I.Q. society journals and web locations.
 The scores from early 1997 to present:

 An estimate of each score's probability:

 Does extrasensory perception exist?
 Let us find out.
 In the Paul Cooijmans Institute For Advanced Study, five postcards are kept in the top drawer of this chest:

 The current deadline for submitting answers is 1 January .
-If no correct answers have been received by then, the test will continue for another decade, and so on.
-After withdrawal of the test the correct answers will be published and available on request.
+If only few correct answers have come in by then, the test will continue for another decade, and so on.
+After withdrawal of the test the correct answers will be published.
 They have been legally registered early 1997.

 The drawings should be recognizable but do not have to be accurate to the millimetre.
 Repeated attempts are allowed as long as you have not scored higher than 0.
 Discussion with others is not allowed, either before, during, or after taking the test and regardless if you intend to submit answers.

 A comment sometimes made is that extrasensory perception requires a "sender" in order to work.
 This is not true, however, for phenomena like clairvoyance, precognition, and "remote viewing".
-Only telepathy would require a "sender", but is experimentally and theoretically impossible to distinguish from the non-sender forms of E.S.P. just named (for what appears to be telepathy can always be explained as clairvoyance or as another non-sender form of E.S.P.)
-The claims made about "remote viewing", as supposedly applied extensively by various secret agencies, are such that a test like this should be a realistic challenge for anyone who has seriously developed his talents in this field.
+Only telepathy would require a "sender", but is experimentally and theoretically impossible to distinguish from the non-sender forms of extrasensory perception just named (for what appears to be telepathy can always be explained as clairvoyance or as another non-sender form of extrasensory perception).
+The claims made about "remote viewing", as supposedly applied extensively by various secret agencies, are such that a test like this should be a realistic challenge for anyone who has seriously developed one's skills in this field.

 Send answers to Paul Cooijmans.
 You will receive a score report only if your score is greater than 0 (zero).
 Although entirely superfluous, some require it to be pointed out that therefore the absence of score reporting following a particular submission of answers implies a score of 0 for that set of answers.
 If you find yourself unable to accept that your score is zero, please be informed that such indicates a serious psychiatric disorder for which you may require treatment.